CloseToDie/TimeManager/README.md

 ### Connecting to the database
 - Create a file in the root of the project named "DBSettings.txt"
-- Open this file, and input the following data.
+- Open the DBSettings.txt file, and input the following data.
   - server=10.176.111.31
   - user=(Your db username here)
   - password=(Your db username here)
   - database=TimeManager (Or your chosen database name)